WRDU

 WRDU (100.7 FM, "100.7 WRDU") is a commercial radio station licensed to serve Wake Forest, North Carolina.
-The station is owned by iHeartMedia though licensee iHM Licenses, LLC and broadcasts a classic rock format.
+The station is owned by iHeartMedia though licensee iHM Licenses, LLC and broadcasts a mainstream rock format.
 Its broadcast tower is near Middlesex at (35°49′52.8″N 78°08′42.8″W).
 The station's service contour covers a large portion of Eastern North Carolina, including the cities of Raleigh, Durham, Rocky Mount, Greenville, and Roanoke Rapids.